timbeaudet/knowledge_base/notes/marketing_game.md

 	- "What is different from full game"
 	- "How long will it be in Early Access?"
 	- "Will game be priced differently during/after Early Access"
+- Ensure the release date is set INTO THE FUTURE if game is in early access.
+	This is very confusing and some player feel the game is released and judge it as so.
+	That said, players do not give early access games much slack in the first place.

 ### Do not